 Chromosomes are structures within cells that contain a person's genes.
-A gene is a segment of DNA and contains the code for a specific protein that functions in one or more types of cells in the body (see Genetics: Chromosomes and Genes for a discussion about genetics).
+A gene is a segment of DNA and contains the code for a specific protein that functions in one or more types of cells in the body (see see Genes and Chromosomes for a discussion about genetics).

 Every normal human cell, except for sperm and egg cells, has 23 pairs of chromosomes for a total of 46 chromosomes.
 Sperm and egg cells have only one of each pair of chromosomes for a total of 23.
 Each chromosome contains hundreds to thousands of genes.